ajv-validator/ajv/coercion.md

 `null` coerces to `false`

-## Coersion to and from from array
+## Coercion to and from from array

 These coercions require the the option `coerceTypes` is `"array"`.